Athletic Leadership M.A.

 Prerequisite(s): Permission of Program Director.

-ATHL 651 Internship of Athletic Administration 3 Credits
+ATHL 651 Internship of Athletic Leadership II 3-6 Credits

 The internship affords students professional experience with an organization where the course theory can be applied to best practices.
 The internship is developed in consultation with the student, the student’s academic advisor and the Internship.
 A learning/work plan is prepared by the student for approval by the site supervisor, both of whom share responsibility for the internship.